Honey, Our Kids Are Nonexistent

-Scorpius nodded.
+Scorpius nodded, and he couldn't help the momentary wince at the memory.
 "Yeah.
 Still stings a bit, but I'm fine."
-He looked at her.
+He looked at her, frowning.
 "Are you fine?"

 She heaved a large sigh.
 "Oh, I'll get over it.
 I was just acting childish.
 I just wanted to be number one for our last game."

 He walked up to her and rubbed her tan arms.
 "Rose, we're too evenly matched.
 Our win–lose records are the same because we're both so good."

 Rose sniffed.
 "But I wanted this game."

 "Rose, you're number one in everything else."

 "I try to be."